wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 ---

-This is the first part of an article in my series about functional programming and in particular algebraic data types and function types in [Raku](https://raku.org/).
+This is the first part of an article in my series about functional programming in general and algebraic data types and function types in particular in [Raku](https://raku.org/).
 It builds on my earlier articles on [algebraic data types in Raku]({{site.url}}/articles/roles-as-adts-in-raku/) and their use in the practical example of [list-based parser combinators]({{site.url}}/articles/list-based-parser-combinators/).
 It also makes heavily use of [function types]({{site.url}}/articles/function-types).

 If you are not familiar with functional programming or with Raku, I suggest you read my introduction ["Cleaner code with functional programming"]({{site.url}}/articles/decluttering-with-functional-programming/).
 If you are not familiar with algebraic data types or function types, you might want to read the other articles as well.